 - Should be able to accept the orders and make the payment crude of channel origin or currency.

-- Route the orders from warehouses based on proximity to destination
+- Route the orders from warehouses based on proximity to the destination

 - Your business should update the inventory levels over the systems and sales channels